Up to now, we know how to determine the roots by solving for the unknown, say \(x\) or by drawing a graph.

-In your grade 11 maths syllabus, you are asked to find the nature of roots of some quadratic expression.
-NB: The following notes apply only for a quadratic expression.
+In your grade 11 maths syllabus, you are asked to find the nature of roots of some quadratic equation.
+NB: The following notes apply only for a quadratic equation.

 - Find the values of \(a\), \(b\), and \(c\) of the quadratic and calculate the value of \(\Delta\).